History of The Sea Ranch

 The Sea Ranch Sheep Flock keeps the meadow grasses short today.
 Follow their progress here

-OCEANIC CALIFORNIA, INC.
+OCEANIC CALIFORNIA, INC. HISTORY

 In 1963, architect and land planner Al Boeke recommended that Oceanic California Inc. (OCI), a division of Castle and Cooke, buy the land.
 He envisioned a unique community for people with a reverence for this rugged coast.